oskarrough/slaytheweb/README.md

 ## How to work on the code

 - The `public/game` folder contains the game engine
-- The `public/index.js` file an example interface/website
+- The `public/index.html` and `public/ui` is an example interface/website
 - The `tests` folder is filled with tests for the game

 The entire `public` folder can be deployed to any static web server.
 It does not require any compilation.
 It does require you to download the dependencies once.